wombleton/gitlaw-nz/acts/C/Co-operative Companies Act 1996.md

     (7) Subsections (2) and (3) apply in relation to a resolution referred to in subsection (6)(a).

-    (8) Every director who, without reasonable excuse, fails to comply with subsection (3) commits an offence and is liable on summary conviction to a fine not exceeding $5,000\.
+    (8) Every director who, without reasonable excuse, fails to comply with subsection (3) commits an offence and is liable on conviction to a fine not exceeding $5,000\.

-    (9) If the board of a company fails to comply with subsection (6), every director of the company commits an offence and is liable on summary conviction to a fine not exceeding $10,000\.
+    (9) If the board of a company fails to comply with subsection (6), every director of the company commits an offence and is liable on conviction to a fine not exceeding $10,000\.

     (10) It is a defence to a director charged with an offence under subsection (9) if the director proves that---